UtrechtUniversity/ricgraph/docs/ricgraph_query_visualize.md

 1. Now, next to the text "Graph DBMS" a green icon appears with the text "ACTIVE".
 Your graph database engine is active and ready for use.

-### How to use Ricgraph explorer
+### How to use Ricgraph Explorer

-Ricgraph explorer is a web based explorer for Ricgraph.
+Ricgraph Explorer is a web based explorer for Ricgraph.
 You can use it to search for nodes based on the node properties *name*, *category* and/or *value*.
-Ricgraph explorer will present a simple form where you can enter one or more of these values.
+Ricgraph Explorer will present a simple form where you can enter one or more of these values.
 As result, all objects related to your search value(s) will be returned in the form of a table.